Axiomatic characterisation of generalized $\psi$-estimators: Introduction

 \section{Introduction}

 In statistics, $M$-estimators play a fundamental role, and a special subclass, the class of $\psi$-estimators (also called $Z$-estimators) is in the heart of investigations as well.
 In this paper, we address a foundational topic for a generalized version of $\psi$-estimators (see Definition \ref{Def_Tn}), namely, their axiomatic characterisation.
-This kind of results are important in every branch of mathematics.
+Results of this type are important in all branches of mathematics.
 It will turn out that the key properties of estimators that come into play in the characterisation theorems are the symmetry, (strong) internality and asymptotic idempotency.
 In the proofs, surprisingly, a separation theorem for Abelian subsemigroups (due to P\'ales {\cite[Theorem 1]{Pal89a}}, see also Theorem \ref{Thm_szeparacios}) plays a crucial role.